mytardis/mytardis/docs/admin/install.rst

 This avoids creating a superuser before the MyTardis specific ``UserProfile`` table has been created.
-More information about the ``migrate`` commands can be found at :doc:`admin`.
+More information about the ``migrate`` commands can be found at :doc:`../admin`.

 Next, create a superuser::